Anthotype: History

 The photo-sensitive properties of plants and vegetables have been known to scholars for centuries.
 Among many early observations the experiments of Henri August Vogel in Paris are of particular interest.
-He discovered in 1816:

-An alcoholic tincture of either red carnations, violets or corn poppy turned white behind blue glass in a few days, while it remained unchanged behind red glass after about the same time.
+In 1816 he discovered that an alcoholic tincture of either red carnations, violets or corn poppy turned white behind blue glass in a few days, while it remained unchanged behind red glass after about the same time.
 Cotton and paper colored with these tinctures exhibited the same differences.

+The anthotype process was discovered in 1839 by Sir John Herschel.
+Herschel referenced an experiment on October 11, 1839 in a paper published in 1840 at the Philosophical Transactions of the Royal Society of London.
+Herschel gave the anthotype process a proper introduction in his 1842 paper to the same institution.
+Mary Somerville built on Herschel's research and documented it in a letter to him dated 1845.
+Sir John Herschel presented her findings to the Royal Society, giving her full credit in his 1845 paper.

-Later that century Herschel attempted to invent a color process, he tried several flower and plant emulsions and published his findings.
-His research resulted in the anthotype process.
-His research into making photographic images from flowers was limited and was ultimately abandoned since no commercial application was feasible from a process which takes days to produce an image.
+Herschel's research into making photographic images from flowers was limited and was ultimately abandoned since no commercial application was feasible from a process which takes days to produce an image.

 The process continued to be listed in photographic literature of the time but was likely little used.

-Over time the process has earned a misleading reputation for being simply too impractical.
-Image permanence have been brought into question to this day but this problem seems to be mostly related to choice of flower or plant matter.
+Over time the process earned a reputation for being too impractical.
+Image permanence have been brought into question, but this problem seems to be mostly related to choice of flower or plant matter.